xkhainguyen/xkhainguyen.github.io/_projects/ACSI_project.md

 ## Results

 There are several testing cases for flipping maneuvers depending on open-loop vs. closed-loop planner, not tuned vs. tuned attitude rate PID, and PID vs. LQR stabilizer.
 Single flip is tested first with detailed analysis before moving to the more challenging cases.
+Please see our report for more details.

 <div class="row justify-content-sm-center">
     <div class="col-sm-12 mt-3 mt-md-0">